Dummies Guide to Cohort-Based Teaching

 Maintain a meticulous record of attendance, classes, grades, assignments, and so on.
 Using a class management software can help you a great deal in effortlessly managing the various aspects of teaching a cohort class.
 Decide on the content to be covered throughout the course and divide it into modules or parts to be taught on a day-to-day basis.

-Keeping yourself organized will alleviate a lot of stress that might otherwise come with the hassle of online classes and will help you with efficient time management too.
+Keeping yourself organized will alleviate a lot of stress that might otherwise come with the hassle of group classes and will help you with efficient time management too.

 Resources like Blendspace, Planbook, and Chalk allow you to plan your lessons on a daily, weekly, or bi-weekly basis, to design activities and interactive games for your students, and to grade them too.

-It is extremely important to keep in mind that your cohort could vary in terms of geography.
-Since your cohort may include individuals from various parts of the world, ensure that your course is accessible and manageable for everyone.
+If you’re teaching an online cohort, it is extremely important to keep in mind that it could vary in terms of geography.
+Since your cohort may include individuals from various parts of the world and thus, different time zones, ensure that your course is accessible and manageable for everyone.

 Use varied marketing channels, ranging from the traditional (but extremely powerful) word-of-mouth to the dynamic social media platforms, and everything in between.